Rhiannon Giddens sings slave narratives

 (SOUNDBITE OF RHIANNON GIDDENS SONG, "SHAKE SUGAREE")

-BIANCULLI: This is FRESH AIR.
-Let's get back to Terry's interview with Rhiannon Giddens, a founding member of The Carolina Chocolate Drops, which plays string-band music in the African American tradition.
-Giddens' solo album, "Freedom Highway," features her original songs based on slave narratives.
-Terry spoke with her in 2017.
+GROSS: This is FRESH AIR.
+Let's get back to my interview with singer, banjo player and violinist Rhiannon Giddens.
+Before starting a solo career, she was a founding member of The Carolina Chocolate Drops, which plays string band music in the African American tradition.
+Our interview was recorded in 2017 after the release of her album "Freedom Highway," which featured several original songs adapted from slave narratives.

-GROSS: I'm wondering if there are any slave stories that have been passed on through the generations in your family, stories that you heard told or that you asked about and find - found out the answers to.
+One song was inspired by an 18th-century newspaper notice selling an enslaved person.
+I'm wondering if there are any slave stories that have been passed on through the generations in your family, stories that you heard told or that you asked about and found out the answers to?

 GROSS: Rhiannon, you know, another thing about this album is it takes it up to the present.
-It takes it up to a song that's really as far as - at least it sounds this way to me is a song about, you know, all the young African American men who have been shot without cause by police.
-And, you know, young men for whom like, just one misinterpreted gesture can land you in jail or in the grave.
-The song was called "Better Get It Right The First Time."
+It takes it up to a song that's really, as far as - at least it sounds this way to me - is a song about, you know, all the young African American men who have been shot without cause by police and, you know, young men for whom, like, just one misinterpreted gesture can land you in jail or in the grave.
+The song is called "Better Get It Right The First Time."
 Can you tell us about the song and writing it?

-GIDDENS: Yeah.
-It kind of has its roots in a couple - a couple of different things and one is that, you know, I have a 19-year-old nephew who has been really struggling with this.
-So we've had these conversations about what it means for him to walk down the street in his hoodie and fears about him going off to Cincinnati to school, and so that was kind of in my brain.
-And then, you know, I visited Sing Sing penitentiary in upstate New York as part of this Carnegie program that there were - artists go in to work with prisoners.
+GIDDENS: Yeah, so it kind of has its roots in a couple of different things.
+And one is that, you know, I have a 19-year-old nephew who has been really struggling with this.
+So we've had these conversations about what it means for him to walk down the street in his hoodie and fears about him going off to Cincinnati to school.
+And so that was kind of in my brain.
+And then, you know, I visited Sing Sing Penitentiary (ph) in upstate New York as part of this Carnegie program that - where there were - artists go in to work with prisoners.
 And it hit me like a blow.
 Like, I've read all the books.
-Like, I know the population of prisons, but to walk in there and to see so many black faces, you know, it just - the visceralness of that, you know, the result of centuries of institutionalized discrimination and all of that.
+Like, I know the population of prisons.
+But to walk in there and to see so many Black faces, you know, it just - the visceralness (ph) of that, you know, the result of centuries of institutionalized discrimination and all of that.

 GROSS: So let's hear it.
 This is Rhiannon Giddens and her nephew, Justin Harrington, from Rhiannon Giddens' new album, "Freedom Highway."